foreignintern/foreignintern.github.io/about.md

 title: About
 ---

 This blog is a one stop place with all the advice and tips you would need to get a foreign intern.
 The articles will range from: the best time to apply to preparing recommendation letters, programs to watch out for to crafting a winning email, building a stunning resume to things to pack for your stay abroad!
-While this blog will best cater the needs of the many aspiring Indian undergraduate/graduate students hoping to spend a productive summer abroads, most of the articles also apply for students across the globe applying to UROPS or research internships.
+While this blog will best cater the needs of the many aspiring Indian undergraduate (or graduate) students hoping to spend a productive summer abroads, most of the articles also apply for students across the globe applying to UROPS or research internships.

 ## Few words about the author